Chris-McGonigle/bash-boris/README.md

 Game Board

-* The main game board contains the six possible options for a mole to pop out from. the board also serves as the backdrop for the site pop ups.
+* The main game board contains the six possible options for a mole to pop out from.
+The board also serves as the backdrop for the site pop ups.

 ![Game board](./assets/images/README-screenshots/game-board.png)